jeanpimentel/notes/python/install-python-versions-on-macos-2020-04-28.md

-# Install python versions on macos
+# Install python versions on macOS

 1. you need pyenv